“It doesn’t take long for everything to go wrong.”

 See?
-We may merely glance at the statement, but it is pretty important: God is giving humanity hope!
+We may merely glance at the statement, but it is essential: God is giving humanity hope!
 When Adam and Eve heard this promise, they understood that while the serpent’s deception had led them to lose everything, God’s promise would one day restore everything.

-As they were clothed by God in animal skins, they understood that God was going to make a way for their lives to be redeemed.
+As God clothed them in animal skins, they understood that God was going to make a way for their lives to be redeemed.

 As they were driven from the Garden of Eden, they understood that God would someday grant them safe passage back into his presence.